solowon27/SVG-logo-creator/README.md

 This application is licensed under the MIT license.

 ## Contributing
-Contributions are welcome.
-Please submit a pull request if you would like to contribute to this project.
+Contributions are welcome. you can fork the repo and create a pull request with your changes.

 ## Tests
 To run tests, use the following command: run the following command in the terminal: